ifsheldon/vis2mobile/mobile-vis-template/README.md

 Carefully read the following files for instructions and more information:

 - `transform-plan.md`: the detailed plan for transforming the visualization to a mobile version.
 YOU SHOULD FOLLOW THIS PLAN.
-- `AGENTS.md`: Technical instructions for agents.
-Read this before implementing a new visualization.
-YOU SHOULD FOLLOW THE TECHNICAL INSTRUCTIONS DURING IMPLEMENTATION.
 - `mobile-vis-design-action-space.md`: high-level description of the space for the actions that an agent can take to transform the visualization to a mobile version
 - `original_visualization`:
   - `desktop.{html|svg}`: the original source code of the visualization that is tailored for desktop.